angeloskath/supervised-lda/docs/site/console_applications.md

 ```

 In the case of **fsLDA** we added an additional command, named
 **online_train**.
-This command can be used in order to choose an *online
+This command is used to choose an *online learning method*,
-learning method*, namely instead of using all training data in each
+namely instead of using all training data in each Expectation-Maximization
-Expectation-Maximization update, we use a mini-batch of the training data to
+update, we use a mini-batch of the training data to update the parameters
-update the parameters incrementally.
-The rest of the arguments are explained
+incrementally.
+The rest of the arguments are explained below:
-below:

 - **C**: One of the main contributions of **Fast Supervised LDA (fsLDA)**
   concerns the fact that this variation of LDA is able to adapt the influence